markschl/seq_consensus/docs/source/usage.rst

 **Advanced use**

-If sequences are not available all at once, it is possible to construct a :py:class:`seq_consensus.AlignmentFrequencies` and call the consensus later:
+If sequences are not available all at once, it is possible to use :py:class:`seq_consensus.AlignmentFrequencies` and call the consensus later:

 >>> from seq_consensus import AlignmentFrequencies
->>>
 >>> freqs = AlignmentFrequencies()
 >>> for seq in seqs:
 >>>     freqs.add(seq)